 Address: 1088 Thousand Islands Pkwy, Mallorytown, Ontario

-Bellevue House, the former home of Sir John A. Macdonald, Canada's first Prime Minister, is a perfectly preserved example of Victorian-era architecture — and the lifestyles of the fledgling country's wealthiest citizens.
+Bellevue House National Historic Site, the former home of Sir John A. Macdonald, Canada's first Prime Minister, is a perfectly preserved example of Victorian-era architecture.
+A highlight of a tour includes learning about the lifestyles of the fledgling country's wealthiest citizens.

-Built in 1840 and Macdonald's home from 1848 to 1849, it's notable as one of the earliest examples of Italian Villa architecture in the country, and has been preserved to look much as it did when he and his family resided here.
+Built in 1840 and Macdonald's home from 1848 to 1849, it's notable as one of the earliest examples of Italian Villa architecture in the country.
+It has also been preserved to look much as it did when he and his family resided here.

 Address: 35 Centre Street, Kingston, Ontario

 The park's extensive mixed forests and wetlands are framed by rugged granite outcrops, and make the perfect setting for a wide range of outdoor adventures.
-Popular things to do include canoeing and kayaking on North and South Otter Lakes (or any one of the other 20 lakes located here), hiking its extensive 100 kilometers of trails, and backcountry camping.
+Popular things to do include canoeing and kayaking on North and South Otter Lakes or any one of the other 20 lakes located here.
+It's also popular for its extensive 100 kilometers of trails, and backcountry camping.

 Address: 6700 Salmon Lake Road, Sydenham, Ontario

-Centered around Queen and Princess Streets — two bustling thoroughfares that both begin (or end) at Kingston Harbour — downtown Kingston is easily walkable and a wonderful place to spend time.
-You'll find plenty of great places to stay here, many of them with views over the water and within easy striking distance of key attractions.
+Centered around Queen and Princess Streets, two bustling thoroughfares that both begin (or end) at Kingston Harbour, downtown Kingston is easily walkable and a wonderful place to spend time.
+You'll find plenty of great places to stay here, many of them, like the chic Frontenac Club, within easy striking distance of key attractions.